Aaron Ding, PhD

 Bio

-Dr. Aaron Ding leads the Cyber Physical Intelligence (CPI) Lab as tenured Associate Professor at TU Delft and Associate Professor (permanent) in Computer Science at University of Helsinki.
-He has over 17 years top R&D practices in EU, Switzerland, UK and USA.
+Aaron Ding is leading the Cyber Physical Intelligence (CPI) Lab as Tenured Senior Associate Professor (UHD1 Ius Promovendi) at TU Delft and Associate Professor (permanent) in Computer Science at University of Helsinki.
+He has over 18 years top R&D practices in EU, Switzerland, UK and USA.
 Prior to TU Delft, he has worked at TU Munich with Jörg Ott, at University of Cambridge with Jon Crowcroft, at Columbia University with Henning Schulzrinne.
-He has sabbatical at ETH Zürich with Adrian Perrig and is mentored by topnotch inspirational scholars.
-His PhD is with Sasu Tarkoma (Helsinki) and Jon Crowcroft (Cambridge).
+He has sabbatical at ETH Zürich with Adrian Perrig and is mentored by inspirational scholars.
+His PhD is with Sasu Tarkoma and Jon Crowcroft.
 Funded by the Nokia Foundation, vital part of his PhD programme is completed at University of Cambridge and Columbia University in New York.

 Updates